Frequently Asked Questions (FAQ)

 The study obtains Ethics and Scientific Research Licences, on a yearly basis, outlining strict privacy and confidentiality protocols.

-Q. Who can participate in the 5 year follow-up?
+Q. Who is eligible to participate in the study?

 HISTORICAL ARSENIC EXPOSURE